leandrosardi/intercept/README.md

 **THIS LIBRARY IS UNDER CONSTRUCTION**

 # intercept.js

-Intercept AJAX / XHR calls for data extraction / scraping.
+Intercept AJAX / XHR calls performed by a website in order to:

+1. reverse engineering of a website's protocols, and

+2. perform data extraction (a.k.a scraping).

 **Outline:**